Understanding the post-interview follow-up stage could solidify a teaching job offer. Put your persistence plan in action and don’t let up.

 Write down as many details as you can remember about the interview.

-- Note the date by which the interviewer said they would contact you.
+- Note the date the interviewer said they would contact you.

 - Were you punctual for the interview?